-Food safety experts suggest cooking it in a separate dish.
+Food safety experts suggest stuffing the cavity of the bird loosely or cooking it in a separate dish.
 If you do opt to stuff the bird, it’s essential that you use a food thermometer to assure it reaches a minimum internal temperature of 165ºF.

 ★ Did you make this cornbread dressing?
 Don’t forget to give it a star rating below! ★

 - Preheat oven to 350 degrees.
 Spray a 9x13 casserole dish with non-stick cooking spray.